Simone Pafundi: Style of play

 A short, left-footed trequartista, Pafundi has been regarded mainly for his ball control, vision and pace, which allow him to be a frequent threat in the final third, both as an assist-man and as a finisher.
 He has been compared to former Udinese captain and striker Antonio Di Natale.

+Some even believe he has the potential to be the heir of Lionel Messi, given his stature and ball handling skills which resemble the Argentinian phenom.

 Personal life

 Pafundi has an older brother, Andrea (b.
-2004), who is also a footballer: they played alongside each other in the youth ranks of Udinese.
+2004), who played with him in the youth ranks of Udinese, before retiring in 2023 to start a career in futsal.